DAILY UPDATES on Colorado fires in the Front Range: This “Journal” has been moved to the bottom of this page. – Including Road Closures

-- Below is a LIST prepared by Laurie Miller of Lyons Preparedness
+- PACKING LIST prepared by Laurie Miller of Lyons Preparedness

-- Also see October 15 Lyons Recorder article, with photos: “Cameron Peak Fire”
+- CAMERON PEAK PHOTOS: see October 15 Lyons Recorder article: “Cameron Peak Fire”

 The phone rings.
 You check the caller ID.
 It’s from the Boulder or Larimer County Sheriff’s office.

 “This is the Larimer County Sheriff’s Office with an emergency message.
 Fire officials have ordered voluntary evacuations for <your area> due to winds causing elevated fire activity.
 Voluntary evacuations are advised for residents and business occupants if they are concerned for their safety, feel they need additional time to exit the area, or have health conditions that may be aggravated by this incident.
 You are encouraged to move livestock and pets out of the area and to prepare for mandatory evacuations.
 For updates, text the word LCEVAC to 888777 from your cell phone.
 We will communicate information to that key word as needed.
 Please do not call 9-1-1 unless you are in danger.
 Thank you.”

 This is an example of the phone message sent out in the last few days for the Cameron Peak fire.

 What do you do?
 Are you ready?
 Do you have a checklist (and do you know where it is)?